Calibration Method of Spacecraft-Inertial Sensor Center-of-Mass Offset for the Taiji Gravitational Wave Detection Mission under Science Mode: Spacecraft-Test Mass Dynamics Model

 As the rigorous derivations of DFACS dynamics have been well established in previous studies (e.g., \cite{vidano2020lisa,DFACSbohan2024review}), this paper focuses on the key dynamic relationships essential for controller design and analysis.
 Specifically, we present: (i) the translational and rotational dynamics of the $i$-th TM relative to the \(\text{ORF}_i\) — namely, $\mathbf{r}_{m_i O_i}^{O_i}$ and $\mathbf{q}_{m_i O_i}$ — under drag-free control; and (ii) the attitude dynamics of the SC relative to the CRF, described by $\mathbf{q}_{SC}$, under attitude control.

 Accurate modeling of the relative dynamics between the SC and its free-falling TMs is fundamental to the DFACS and CoM calibrations for Taiji.
-To formulate these dynamics, we begin with the translational dynamics of the SC center of mass in the IRF:
+To formulate these dynamics, we begin with the translational dynamics of the SC's CoM in the IRF:

 Here, \( m_S \) is the mass of SC, \( \mathbf{F}_T \) is the thrust of the micro-propulsion system (MPS), \( \mathbf{d}_S \) represents environmental forces, \( \mathbf{F}_{E_i} \) is the electrostatic forces used to control the TM, and \( \mathbf{a}_g(\mathbf{r}_{SI}^I) \) is the gravitational acceleration experienced by the SC, given by